jorphex/Defi-Antiscam/README.md

 📊 Federation Statistics
   Track how many bans your server has initiated and received, and the federation total, giving you a clear view of the federation's impact.

 Find me on [Yearn Discord](https://discord.gg/yearn) or [X](https://x.com/JxyHelper) to join the federation.
-You gain the collective experience of all trusted member communities, reducing moderator workload and stopping threats before they can act.
+You gain the collective experience of trusted member communities, reducing moderator workload and stopping threats before they can act.

 ## Current Servers
 - Yearn